FarahJamal/readingNotes201/read03.md

   - while - loops through a block of code while a specified condition is true
   - do/while - also loops through a block of code while a specified condition is true

+##### 2-Truthy and falsy values.

+ * A falsy value is something which evaluates to FALSE, for instance when checking a variable.
+    - There are only six falsey values in JavaScript:

+      1-  undefined
+      2- null

+       3- NaN

+        4- 0

+         5- "" (empty string)

+      6- false.

+  - everything else is consider as truthy.